shadowforce78/ENSITECH/Anglais.md

 In this job, I have many tasks.
 The first one is maintaining the network—for example, connecting students’ computers to the student network and professors’ computers to another network.
 I also help students fix printers and other basic IT issues.

-buisness travail
-	- Can travel all over the world (cool)
-	- Hard rythme not always at home (family issue)
-	- Discover cultures, language peoples